ysndr/MSc-Thesis/chapter/evaluation.md

      Record fields ale equally desired although the ability to define self referencing records was pointed out as a challenge.
      However, subjects expect statically defined nested fields to point to the correct respective definition.

+The other two features Find-References and Workspace/Document Symbols on the contrary were sparingly commented.
+Participands noted that they did not use these capabilities.
+The features were however well understood, as shown by some responsess naming very particular distinctions of symbol types.

+Beyond features that were explicitly targeted by this work, syntax highlighting and code formatting as well as error tolerance were named as further desireable features of a language server.
+Error tolerance was detailed as the capability of the language server to continue processing and delivering analysis of invalid sources restricting the computation to the correct parts of the program.

 ### Quantitative